 Kenyon's concentration in law and society is an acknowledgment of the increasing importance within the best liberal arts institutions of programs that emphasize the study of law, legal institutions and the legal profession.
-This program is designed to provide students with a comprehensive, coherent curricular structure within which to examine a plethora of law-related issues that emerge across disciplines, and if not to find the correct answers about law, to ask appropriate questions.
+This program is designed to provide students with a comprehensive, coherent curricular structure within which to examine a plethora of law-related issues that emerge across disciplines and, if not to find the correct answers, to ask appropriate questions.

-Students pursuing a concentration in legal studies will ponder the relationship between law and human behavior and the role of law in society.
-They will focus their work in three primary areas: philosophies of law, law as a social institution and law and government.
+Students pursuing a concentration in legal studies ponder the relationship between law and human behavior, and the role of law in society.
+They focus their work in three primary areas: philosophies of law, law as a social institution, and law and government.
 The program prepares students to undertake directed research in socio-legal studies under the mentorship of Kenyon faculty.

-Students will begin their exploration of law in society with LGLS 110 Introduction to Legal Studies and conclude it with a LGLS 410 Senior Seminar in Legal Studies, which will encompass a directed research project within a selected theme or topic.
+Students begin their exploration of law in society with LGLS 110 (Introduction to Legal Studies) and conclude it with LGLS 410 (Senior Seminar in Legal Studies), which encompasses a directed research project within a selected theme or topic.

 "Introduction to Legal Studies" is a survey course that exposes students to a variety of disciplinary approaches to the study of law and legal phenomena.
 It is intended ordinarily for students who have attained at least sophomore standing and have had some exposure to the social sciences, usually through an introductory course.
+In lieu of the introductory course, concentrators may substitute a first-year seminar or another such course when approved by the chair or director of the program.
 The "Senior Seminar in Legal Studies" is open to juniors and seniors who have taken "Introduction to Legal Studies" and at least two other courses counting toward fulfillment of the concentration requirements (or to students with permission of the director).

-The Law and Society Concentration requires students to complete five courses of specified "law and society" coursework.
+The Law and Society Concentration requires students to complete five courses (2.5 units) of specified law and society coursework.
 These courses comprise the following: